-A party who is not represented by an attorney shall file papers in the Traditional Filing Method.
-See supra § 1.11 (definition); infra § 11.2.2 (Service on Persons Other Than Filing Users and Pro Hac Vice Participants).
+A Pro Se Party may not register as a Filing User to file electronically in the ECF System.
+A Pro Se Party shall file papers in the Traditional Filing Method.
+See supra § 1.13 (definition); infra § 11.2.2 (Service on Persons Other Than Filing Users and Pro Hac Vice Participants).
 A member of the District Court Bar who represents himself or herself pro se is NOT exempt from the electronic filing of documents, unless he or she has been exempted from the electronic filing of documents due to substantial and undue hardship.
 See supra § 3.2 (Attorneys Excused from Participation).